 Why Eat Zero Point Foods?

 WW has designed the program so that zero point foods are all high in nutrition while being low in points.
-All members enjoy vegetables being zero points, except starches like corn and potatoes.
+All members enjoy vegetables being zero points, except starches like potatoes.
+Corn is a starch but it is a “free” food on the current W W Program for 2023.

 Weight Watchers recipes are really convenient and make keeping the weight off possible while still enjoying healthy food.
 The wide selection of fruits, vegetables, and proteins for Weight Watchers Zero Point Foods on the program gives you food freedom.